CodeClimberNT/system-notification/README.md

 | reboot          | Send a notification that the system started a reboot event                     |
 | test            | Send a test alert                                                              |

+> [!Important]
-⚠️ REMEMBER ⚠️ schedule require also a value to tell when the schedule will happen!
+> Schedule require a value that represent when the system will be powered off

 ## Installation
 For now the program send a discord message using webhook.
 That simply means that other than an url you don't need to do anything.